 If you have a lot of friends or relatives who make their own yogurt, you should be able to track down some real khumsah, left over from the last batch of homemade yogurt.
 The khumsah gets passed on from friend to friend and generation to generation, so that it eventually becomes impossible to pinpoint where or when it started.
 But if you don't have a homemade yogurt fanatic friend, you can always start your first batch off with a scoop of store-bought yogurt.
 After you make the first batch, just be sure to set a little bit of yogurt aside to make more—you'll be on a roll and soon your friends will start showing up at your house, asking you if they can borrow a scoop.

 If you've never tried plain homemade yogurt, you don't know what you've been missing.
 But there are also a lot of tasty ways to dress up this humble bowl.
-Try out some of these serving suggestions, whether you've got homemade or store-bought:
+Try out some of these serving suggestions (crowd-sourced from my friends and family), whether you've got homemade or store-bought:

 Rosewater, pistachio, and honey (pictured above)